LGBTQIA Resources

 Amy Braun

-aeb26@stmarys-ca.edu : My course policies articulate a firm policy about LGBTQ+ inclusion and belonging, and I have a history of teaching courses on sex gender and sexuality across intersecting spectra, which is something I make sure to mention in all my courses.
-I'm a member of the queer community and contribute to queer and trans affirming music and art scenes locally.
+aeb26@stmarys-ca.edu : I'm a member of the queer community and contribute to queer and trans affirming music and art scenes locally.
 I have expertise in the biology of sex and the neuroscience of gender and sexuality.
 In addition to providing general social and emotional support, I enjoy equipping queer, trans, nonbinary, and intersex people with a nuanced biological understanding of sex and gender that helps them refute overly simplistic essentialist arguments that are used to undermine and invalidate them.

 Shannon Davis